agility/agilitycms-nuxtjs-starter/README.md

 Nuxt and Agility CMS?
 Oh ya, let's go!

 ### Agility CMS Account
 The first thing you need is a free Agility CMS account.
-[You can get that here 👋](https://manager.agilitycms.com/org/subscriptions/instance-setup?template=blog-with-nextjs&plan=agility-free).
+[You can get that here 👋](https://manager.agilitycms.com/org/subscriptions/instance-setup?template=jamstack-blog&plan=agility-free).
-Since this Nuxt starter is so ✨new✨, we don't have an Official Starter package for it, so for now, we're linking to our NextJS starter, which happens to have the right content model for this 🧐.
+Once you create your Agility CMS account and ✨new✨ project name, come back here 🧐.

 ### Clone the Repo